 - Fair Value Reserves, which can include adjustments for available-for-sale securities and assets, which are particularly important for businesses like a property and casualty insurance company that holds large fixed-income investments.

 - Hedging Reserves, which can arise as a result of hedges a company has taken on to protect itself against volatility in certain input costs.

-- Asset Revaluation Reserves, which arise when a company has to adjust the value of an asset that is carried in the asset section of its balance sheet for one reason or another and needs an offsetting transaction.
+- Asset Revaluation Reserves, which arise when a company has to adjust the value of an asset that is carried in the asset section of its balance sheet and needs an offsetting transaction.

 - Foreign Currency Translation Reserves, which arise from changes in the relative value of the currency in which the balance sheet is reported and the currency in which the balance sheet assets are held.

-- Statutory Reserves, which are reserves that a company is required by law or regulation to establish for one reason or another and that cannot be paid out as dividends.
+- Statutory Reserves, which are reserves that a company is required by law or regulation to establish and that cannot be paid out as dividends.